TheFutonEng/Calico-CNI-Tutorial/README.md

 | Sufficient resource to run three VMs | N/A | N/A |
 | An Internet connetion | N/A | N/A |

-For those unfamiliar with Vagrant, it is a product from Hashhicorp which allows for VMs or containers to be spun up and subsequently provisioned for the purposes of creating a lightweight and portable development environment.
+For those unfamiliar with Vagrant, it is a product from HashhiCorp which allows for VMs or containers to be spun up and subsequently provisioned for the purposes of creating a lightweight and portable development environment.
 The reason for listing Virtualbox above is that Vagrant by default uses Vitualbox as its hypervisor for spinning up resources.
 Other tools can be used for this purpose but this repo was developed for Virtualbox.

 # Topology
 ![Calico CNI Tutorial Topology](/images/calico-cni-tutorial_topology.png)